defshine/flaskblog/README.md

 #Deploy

-User gunicorn and supervisor to deploy this project on Ubuntu
+Use gunicorn and supervisor to deploy this project on Ubuntu
-Install gunicorn:
+Install gunicorn and supervisor:

 > $ sudo pip install gunicorn
 > $ sudo pip install supervisor